 If the trust suspects that the outcome may be a 4, then the Trust Associate Dean or the Deputy Dean should be invited to attend the panel also.

-If a Resident Doctor refuses to undertake the recommended additional training time, then the outcome should be converted to an Outcome 4.
+If a Foundation resident doctor refuses to undertake the recommended additional training time, then the outcome should be converted to an Outcome 4.

 Outcome 4: